Rahazan/PrologAssignments/ker2/report/report.md

 Variable elimination involves "removing" nodes one by one, until only the question node remains.
 This has upsides downsides as it introduces a form of bookkeeping (factors).
 These factors are used to prevent dual calculations, which can occur in *AILog*'s approach.
 This is a form of dynamic programming (keeping track of what you have calculated).
 Because of this bookkeeping additional memory is required for the computation, and the order in which the variables are eliminated can influence the amount of operations necessary.
 So, finding a (sub-)optimal order may take even more computation than it saves!
-Another downside is that variable elimination is a method for computing probablities in a bayesian network, and not for more general 'queries'.
+Another downside is that variable elimination is a method for computing probabilities in a Bayesian network, and not for more general 'queries'.
 The upside is that less computations are required with a reasonable order.

 So there are situations in which variable elimination is preferable, and situations in which *AILog*'s approach is favorable.
-The situations in which variable elimination is a good idea are those in which the problem is already defined in a bayesian network for which the order of elimination is easy to determine.
+The situations in which variable elimination is a good idea are those in which the problem is already defined in a Bayesian network for which the order of elimination is easy to determine.
 *AILog*'s approach is much more general, and probably the right choice for all other situations.